Chad Johnson: 2008 season

 On August 29, Johnson legally changed his last name to Ochocinco.

-The Bengals began the season 0-8, with Carson Palmer forced out for the season with an injury incurred early in the campaign and Johnson experiencing his worst statistical season of his career to date.
-Johnson totaled 11 receptions for 116 yards and a touchdown in the first four games of the season, unable to gain more than 37 yards' receiving in any of the contests.
-Following a dismal performance (three receptions for 43 yards) against the Dallas Cowboys in a loss, Johnson had consecutive games with 50-yard receiving totals (57 against the New York Giants & 52 against the Pittsburgh Steelers).
+The Bengals began the season 0–8, with Carson Palmer forced out for the season with an injury incurred early in the campaign and Johnson experiencing his worst statistical season of his career to date.
+Johnson totaled 11 receptions for 116 yards and a touchdown in the first four games of the season, unable to gain more than 37 yards receiving in any of the contests.
+Following a dismal performance (three receptions for 43 yards) against the Dallas Cowboys in a loss, Johnson had consecutive games with 50-yard receiving totals (57 against the New York Giants and 52 against the Pittsburgh Steelers).
 Johnson then had 44 yards on five receptions in a loss to the Houston Texans.

-However, the Bengals won their first game of the season, against the Jacksonville Jaguars, in week 9 by a score of 21-19.
-In that game, Johnson had five receptions for 37 yards and two touchdowns.
-The two scores marked the first multi-touchdown game of the season for Johnson.
+However, the Bengals won their first game of the season, against the Jacksonville Jaguars, in week 9 by a score of 21–19.
+In that game, Johnson had two touchdowns, which marked the first multi-touchdown game of the season for Johnson.

 Johnson finished the season with 53 catches for 540 yards and four touchdowns — his worst statistical season since his rookie campaign.

 2009 season

 Before the start of the 2009 season, the Philadelphia Eagles and New York Giants expressed interest in Johnson if he were to be placed on the market after he missed voluntary team offseason workouts.
 In July 2009, Johnson said that he would use Twitter during games, but the NFL banned it.
 In the August 20 preseason game against the New England Patriots, Johnson took over placekicking duties for the injured Shayne Graham.
-He kicked off and made an extra point in the game, which ended up deciding the Bengals' 7-6 win.
+He kicked off and made an extra point in the game, which ended up deciding the Bengals' 7–6 win.

 During the season, Johnson expressed remorse for the developments in the 2008 season and attempted to make it up to the fans in Cincinnati through numerous actions.
 Many of those involved public appearances (usually involving the publication of his autobiography) and also by inviting Bengals fans to dinner and movie showings through his Twitter account, gatherings for which he picked up the tab.
 Many of the events were featured on the Bengals' official website.

 Johnson went on to record his seventh career 1,000 yard season, catching 72 passes for 1,047 yards and nine touchdowns.
 He finished the season just 48 yards short of the 10,000 career receiving yards milestone and with 62 career touchdown catches, just one short of the franchise record held by Carl Pickens.

 On January 15, Johnson was announced as a Pro Bowl selection to replace Patriots receiver Wes Welker, who was injured in the final week of the regular season.
 It was Johnson's sixth Pro Bowl selection, tying Lemar Parrish for the second highest total in franchise history.